hosua/chip8/README.md

 To compile, either run the ``run.sh`` bash script, or use the ``make`` command.

-Currently, the IBM test ROM works!
+Currently, the IBM test ROM, and the opcode test works!

 Lots of opcodes among other things are still broken/not implemented yet though.